 Aircraft Mechanic (Non-Jet) keeps airplane in safe working condition by servicing engines, engine components, and airframe components.
 Modifies and replaces parts such as instruments, wiring, and tires.
 Being an Aircraft Mechanic (Non-Jet) identifies hazardous aircraft conditions and determines when aircraft should not be flown.
-Requires a high school diploma or its equivalent.
-Additionally, Aircraft Mechanic (Non-Jet) may be required to complete an apprenticeship and/or formal training in area of specialty.
-To be an Aircraft Mechanic (Non-Jet) typically requires 1-3 years of related experience.
-May be entry level if some experience in the skill.
-Gains or has attained full proficiency in a specific area of discipline.
-Works under moderate supervision.
-(Copyright 2020 Salary.com)...
+Requires a high school diploma or equivalent.
+Additionally, Aircraft Mechanic (Non-Jet) typically reports to a supervisor or manager.
+The Aircraft Mechanic (Non-Jet) works under moderate supervision.
+Gaining or has attained full proficiency in a specific area of discipline.
+To be an Aircraft Mechanic (Non-Jet) typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.
+(Copyright 2021 Salary.com)...
 View full job description

 Ubiquiti Networks, Inc. develops networking technology for service providers, enterprises, and consumers.
 It focuses on three principal technologies, including high-capacity distributed Internet access, unified information technology, and consumer electronics for home and personal use.
 The company's service provider pr...
 More